 And here is the bathroom which we took down to the studs, leaving only the ceiling and the original hexagon mosaic tile floor.

 This room needed many things, including a new bathroom door.
 I love to find cool things from blogs, like this one, or Pinterest, and recreate them.
 As they say, there is nothing new under the sun and I am not above stealing any idea that is a good idea.
 I found an awesome version of a barn door on The Accent Piece and knew I wanted to make it, or one like.
-Here is the door I ultimately came up with:
+Here is the door I ultimately came up with (which Amy created woodworking plans for here):

 Some people suggest barn doors are not good for bathrooms for privacy reasons but considering this is within a bedroom I thought it would be okay.
 Besides, how much privacy do 4 and 6 year old boys really need anyway?
 They rarely close the door when they are doing their business as it is.